Lower back pain when standing up is caused by stiffness in the chest and legs

 The duration of your back pain will depend on how long it takes to maintain proper posture after pain relief through treatment.

-Steps to solve the problem holistically
+Steps to solving the problem through seitai

-If you are experiencing pain, it is simply your body's way of telling you that there is a problem with the way you have been using your body up until now.
+So if you are in pain, it is simply your body’s way of telling you that there has been a problem in the way you have been using it up to now.

-The first step to solving the problem is to stop the pain.
-After identifying the cause through an examination and then performing treatment, the pain will be reduced.
-Only after the pain has been alleviated will you be ready to learn how to use your body correctly.
+The first stage in solving the problem is to stop the pain.
+Once the cause has been identified through examination and treatment is given accordingly, the pain will ease.
+Only after the pain has improved are you ready to learn how to use your body correctly.

-The second step is to learn how to use your body correctly.
-This will change your body and brain so that you don't go back to your old state.
+The second stage is to learn proper body use.
+This changes both the body and the brain so that you do not return to your former condition.

-Since physical pain is often caused by lifestyle habits, stretching and exercise are necessary.
-Just like brushing your teeth, consistent practice is important.
+Because physical pain is often caused by daily habits, stretching and exercise become necessary.
+As with brushing your teeth, steady repetition is important.

-If you want to solve your pain, you need to stop the pain first, then stretching and exercise can come afterwards.
+If you want to solve your pain, first stop the pain.
+Stretching and exercise come after that.